MaxMax2016/Flamed-TTS/README.md

 # 🛠️ Installation Dependencies

 Prepare your environment by creating a conda setup, preferably on Linux.
 Then, install the necessary requirements using pip:

-Prepare your environment by creating a conda setup, preferably on Linux.
-Then, install the necessary requirements using pip:
 ```bash
 # Create a python 3.10 conda env (you could also use virtualenv)
 conda create -n flamed-tts python=3.10